We all know that public representatives can be persuaded, through lobbying efforts, to take action. But daycares?! Really?

-Were we super far down a wait list?
+Were we super far down a waitlist?
 And suddenly was a spot open for us?
 Yes.
 I have no idea which of these specific strategies made the difference.
 (Perhaps it was the combination of them?)
 But here’s the approach we took:

 - Write to Them After Your Baby is Born: After our oldest son was born, we wrote a handwritten letter to our top choice center.
 The letter included a photo of our little guy, a declaration that they were our first choice, and the sentiment that we would be incredibly delighted to send him to their center.
 We may have also made a plea that our son would increase their red-headed diversity.

-- Have Dad Call the Center: After our baby was born, my husband took to the phones and called each of our top choice daycare centers every few weeks.
-Several of the people he spoke with noted that it was so often the mom who called to inquire about their position on the wait list, that his outreach stood out.
+- Have Dad Call the Center: After our baby was born, my husband took to the phone and called each of our top choice daycare centers every few weeks.
+Several of the people he spoke with noted that it was so often the mom who called to inquire about their position on the waitlist, that his outreach stood out.
 (Note: I am fully aware that this suggestion could smack of “when mom does it it’s annoying, and when dad does it it’s cool.
 I am by no means encouraging reinforcement of stereotypes like rewarding dads for normal parenting efforts.
-Believe you me, I am all for getting rid of the motherhood penalty and the fatherhood bonus.
+Believe me, I am all for getting rid of the motherhood penalty and the fatherhood bonus.
 I am simply, to quote a great leadership coach, “standing in the truth of what is.”
-In our case, the dad voice stood out.
+In our case, the dad’s voice stood out.
 And this strikes me as a great parenting task dad can take the lead on early on to lighten mom’s mental load.)

 When our efforts paid off and we got a spot in our top choice center, it happened to be a month earlier than we needed it.
-We (of course) took the spot, and gulped hard while paying what felt like a crazy amount of money for something we weren’t using.
+We (of course) took the spot and gulped hard while paying what felt like a crazy amount of money for something we weren’t using.
 But we could breathe again, knowing we had childcare figured out.